Small Hazard-free Transducers

-\paragraph*{Complexity of Hazard-free Circuits.} In~\cite{ikenmeyer18complexity} it was shown that for monotone functions, their \emph{hazard-free complexity} (i.e., the size of the smallest hazard-free implementation) equals their monotone complexity (i.e., the size of the smallest implementation without negation gates).
-This yields a number of unconditional lower bounds as corollaries of results on monotone circuits.
-In particular, an exponential separation between hazard-free and standard circuit complexity follows from~\cite{alon87monotone,tardos88gap}, and the naive monotone circuit of cubic size for Boolean matrix multiplication is optimal~\cite{paterson75complexity,mehlhorn76monotone}.
-These lower bounds are complemented by a general construction yielding circuits of size $n^{\BO(k)}|C|$ without $k$-bit hazards, where $C$ is an arbitrary circuit implementing the desired function.
+In~\cite{ikenmeyer18complexity} it was shown that for monotone functions, their \emph{hazard-free complexity} (i.e., the size of the smallest hazard-free implementation) equals their monotone complexity (i.e., the size of the smallest implementation without negation gates).
+This yields several unconditional lower bounds as corollaries of results on monotone circuits.
+In particular, an exponential separation between hazard-free and standard circuit complexity follows from~\cite{alon87monotone,tardos88gap}, and the naive monotone circuit of cubic size for Boolean matrix multiplication is optimal~\cite{mehlhorn76monotone,paterson75complexity}.
+These lower bounds where complemented by a general construction yielding circuits of size $n^{\BO(k)}|C|$ without $k$-bit hazards, where $C$ is an arbitrary circuit implementing the desired function.
 Thus, for constant $k$, the overhead for removing $k$-bit hazards is polynomial in $n$.
 The above separation result implies that an overhead of $2^{k^{\Omega(1)}}$ is necessary, but it remains open whether the task is fixed-parameter tractable w.r.t.\ $k$.

+Jukna~\cite{jukna2021notes} strengthened the results from Ikenmeyer et al.~\cite{ikenmeyer18complexity} on the gap between unconstrained and hazard-free circuit complexity by proving that every minimal hazard-free circuit for a monotone Boolean function must be monotone.
+Moreover, Jukna showed that in general any Boolean function $f\colon\IB^n\rightarrow\IB$ can be implemented by a hazard-free circuit of size $\BO(2^n/n)$.
+We remark that applying this to the transcription function $\tau_{T,n}\colon\IB^{\ell n}\rightarrow\IB^{m n}$ results in a circuit of size $\BO((2^{\ell n}/(\ell n))m n)=\BO((2^{\ell n}/\ell)m)$, which is much larger than the circuit presented in this work.

-In contrast, some functions and specific hazards admit much more efficient solutions.
-If the possible positions of $\mfu$ inputs are restricted to index set $I$, a construction based on hazard-free multiplexers avoids the respective hazards with a circuit of size $\BO(2^{|I|}|C|)$~\cite[Lemma~5.2]{ikenmeyer18complexity}, where $C$ is as above.
+In contrast, some functions and specific hazards admit much more efficient solutions, e.g.\ the optimal sorting networks in \cite{BLM-TC-19}.
+If the possible positions of $\mfu$ inputs are restricted to the index set $I$, a construction based on hazard-free multiplexers avoids the respective hazards with a circuit of size $\BO(2^{|I|}|C|)$~\cite[Lemma~5.2]{ikenmeyer18complexity}, where $C$ is as above.
 This can be seen as combining speculative computing~\cite{tarawneh12hiding,tarawneh14eliminating} with hazard-free multiplexers.
-Another example is given by sorting of imprecision-$1$ Gray code inputs, which admit asymptotically optimal sorting networks~\cite{date18}.